Discord Business Model

 According to the platform, “Discord is about giving people the power to create space to find belonging in their lives.
 We want to make it easier for you to talk regularly with the people you care about.
 We want you to build genuine relationships with your friends and communities close to home or around the world.
 Original, reliable, playful, and relatable.
 These are the values that connect our users and our employees at Discord”.

-As we mentioned earlier, Discord is a social media platform that is designed to support communities that can communicate through VoIP services, chat rooms, video calls, as well as other exclusive content.
+As mentioned earlier, Discord is a social media platform designed to support communities that can communicate through VoIP services, chat rooms, video calls, and other exclusive content.
 These systems are available on Android, iOS, and PC devices, as well as major gaming consoles and platforms such as Xbox and PlayStation.

-Though Discord offers some paid features, the basic platform is free.
-To understand the platform, we must look at some of its key features as well as the infrastructure, hierarchy, and terminologies used on the platform.
+Though Discord offers some paid features, the primary platform is free.
+To understand the platform, we must examine some of its key features and its infrastructure, hierarchy, and terminologies.

 Servers may range from small invitation-only chat rooms consisting of a few friends and a single text channel to large public spaces with thousands of members supporting many voice, text, and video channels.
-Access to a private server is usually shared by sending an invitation link that is unique to that particular server, but anyone can join a public server simply by clicking on the link.
+Access to a private server is usually shared by sending an invitation link unique to that particular server.
+Still, anyone can simply join a public server by clicking the link.

-• Channel: Due to the potential size and versatility of a Discord server, the platform is organized into various dedicated communication media known as channels.
-A channel could be a text channel, a video call channel, or a VoIP.
+• Channel: Due to a Discord server’s potential size and versatility, the platform is organized into various dedicated communication media known as channels.
+A channel could be a text channel, a video call, or a VoIP channel.

-On the Discord platform, a channel is simply a dedicated medium within a server through which players can communicate one on one or with all members of the server on specific topics.
+On the Discord platform, a channel is a dedicated medium within a server through which players can communicate one-on-one or with all server members on specific topics.

-For example, a Discord server about cryptocurrency may have separate text channels dedicated to popular crypto projects like Bitcoin, Ethereum, Solana, and so on, as well as a VoIP channel where members discuss the latest news in the world of cryptocurrency and blockchain technology.
-So in a nutshell, a collection of channels makes up a Discord server.
+For example, a Discord server about cryptocurrency may have separate text channels dedicated to popular crypto projects like Bitcoin, Ethereum, Solana, and so on, as well as a VoIP channel where members discuss the latest news in cryptocurrency and blockchain technology.
+So, a collection of channels makes up a Discord server.

-Typically, a single user is allowed to join 100 servers and its server can hold up to 500,000 members.
-The platform in its original form served as a means for online gaming enthusiasts to communicate while gaming and when they wish to discuss the latest events within the world of online gaming.
+Typically, a single user can join 100 servers, and the server can hold up to 500,000 members.
+In its original form, the platform served as a means for online gaming enthusiasts to communicate while gaming and when they wished to discuss the latest events within the world of online gaming.
 Diverse text channels can be organized into categories and have robust messaging systems, which make them ideal for live communication.

-Also, the VoIP services offered by the discord platform are miles ahead of that offered by any other system.
-While the platform also offers video chat services, instead of competing with well-entrenched players within the industry like Twitch, it has partnered with the platform to encourage Twitch players to communicate through discord servers even while live streaming.
+Also, the VoIP services offered by the Discord platform are miles ahead of those provided by any other system.
+While the platform also offers video chat services, instead of competing with well-entrenched players within the industry like Twitch, it has partnered with the platform to encourage Twitch players to communicate through Discord servers even while live-streaming.

 How Discord makes money